xclud/flutter_map/README.md

 * Map is vendor-free.
 Meaning that you can choose any tile provider of your choice.
 Google Maps, Mapbox, OSM Maps and Yandex Maps are a few to name.
 You can also use this package with your own custom tiles, your own server, your own [sub]domain.

 * Support for vector tiles is under development in [vt](https://pub.dev/packages/vt) and [cartography](https://pub.dev/packages/cartography) packages.
+Please checkout these packages to know more about the progress and open issues/tasks.

 * This package supports **caching** out of the box through [cached_network_image](https://pub.dev/packages/cached_network_image) and [flutter_cache_manager](https://pub.dev/packages/flutter_cache_manager) packages.